r3w0p/bobocep/docs/getting_started.rst

    :code:`BoboCEP` instance.
 Dashed arrows represent data exchange to and from external systems (blue, grey).

 Subsystems
 ----------

-The :code:`BoboCEP` subsystems are as follows:
+:code:`BoboCEP` is powered by a :code:`BoboEngine` instance, which maintains data flow through its subsystems, as follows.

 - **Receiver**.
   The entry point for data into the system.
 Its purpose is to validate